People with a severe mental impairment discount or exemption

 Where a landlord is liable for Council Tax and all residents have a severe mental impairment, they will all be disregarded, and the landlord will receive a 50% discount.

-Council Tax is reduced from the date we receive the application.
+Council Tax is normally reduced from the date we receive the application.
+In some cases it may be backdated to when the eligibility criteria is met.
 The reduction is subject to periodic reviews to confirm that circumstances have not changed and is awarded for an indefinite period.

 Further reductions are available if the property has been adapted.